alabou/NMOS-MatroxOnly/SenderCapabilities.md

 This specification includes a JSON Schema for each [Parameter Constraint Type](#parameter-constraint-types) and for Constraint Sets and the `constraint_sets` attribute as a whole, in the [APIs/schemas](../APIs/schemas) directory.

-The Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md) include a supplementary schema that validates the specific requirements for every Parameter Constraint listed in the register.
+The Capabilities register in the [NMOS Parameter Registers][] include a supplementary schema that validates the specific requirements for every Parameter Constraint listed in the register.

 ## Capabilities Version